tplgy/tgl/README.md

 ### MacOS and Linux Dependencies

-It also requires a modern compiler with C++11/C++14 support like Clang or GCC, as well as CMake.
+It also requires a modern compiler with C++11/C++14 support like Clang or GCC, as well as CMake and Autotools.

 tgl depends on the following libraries being present:
 - openssl